AlexandruMBaltazar/MusicForLife/README.md

 # MusicForLife
-An app designed to promote an event
+An android app designed to promote an event

 # What is this app about ?
 I created this app in order to promote an event which is a fundraising with the help of a concert.